princepatel157/princepatel157/README.md

 - 🌱 I’m currently learning MERN Stack
 - 👯 I’m looking to collaborate with other content creators 🤝
-- 🥅 2021 Goals: To become a Full Stack Developer
+- 🥅 2022 Goal: To become a Full Stack Developer
 - ⚡ Fun fact: I love to involve in everything 😆

 ### Connect with me: